gabrielsessions/jc-dev-onboarding-draft/combined/combined.md

 ![Complete Hand](../img/phase2-part2.png)
 # Phase 2.3: JS Fundamentals

-JavaScript/TypeScript syntax is similar to C/C++ syntax, but it's type system is much looser.
+JavaScript/TypeScript syntax is similar to C/C++ syntax, but it's far looser with types and memory management.
 A lot of your C/C++ knowledge will carry over.
-Learn X in Y has a very concise [overview of TypeScript](https://learnxinyminutes.com/docs/typescript/).
+Learn X in Y has a concise [overview of TypeScript](https://learnxinyminutes.com/docs/typescript/) to give you a sense of what JS looks like.

 What's the difference between JS and TS?
 - TypeScript is a superset of JavaScript: All valid JS code is valid TS code (but not the other way around).
-TS just adds a type system on top of JS which allows type safety and type checking.
-It's a quality-of-life upgrade to JS which allows us to catch errors earlier and faster.
+TS adds a stricter type system on top of JS which enforces type checks.
+It's a quality-of-life upgrade to JS allowing us to catch potential errors faster.

 Implement each of the following functions in the Phase 2.3 page